cyrilbois/gd-gatsby-blog/src/pages/mvc-pattern-in-python-sqlite/index.md

 conn = connect_to_db(DB_name)  # physical database (i.e. a .db file)
 ```

 Th former creates an in-memory database, so it's faster and does not create any file.
-The latter creates a `.db` file that you can explore with tools like [DB Browser for SQLite](http://sqlitebrowser.org/) or even online viewers like [this one](http://inloop.github.io/sqlite-viewer/).
+The latter creates a `.db` file that you can explore with tools like [DB Browser for SQLite](http://sqlitebrowser.org/) or even online viewers like [this one](http://inloop.github.io/sqlite-viewer/) or [this other one](https://extendsclass.com/sqlite-browser.html).

 <a name="model"><h2>Model</h2></a>
 Now that all CRUD operations are implemented as simple functions, creating a class for a Model that uses a SQLite database as persistence layer is pretty straightforward.